Fliplet/fliplet-cli/docs/API/components/data-directory.md

 });
 ```

+### Overwriting data to be rendered

-This can be useful to overwrite the directory data by providing a function returning a promise resolving with the new data:
+The  `flDirectoryBeforeGetData` hook explained above can be useful to overwrite the directory data by providing a function returning a promise resolving with the new data:

 ```js
 Fliplet.Hooks.on('flDirectoryBeforeGetData', function onBeforeGetData(data) {